Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation

-\textbf{(Part A) The generative model $G_{\theta}$: } The proposed approach is based on the hypothesis that a faulty signal can be represented by a convolution of a domain-independent signal representing solely the characteristic from a fault and domain-specific variations of the normal steady state operation (represented by the healthy data).
-This hypothesis is particularly helpful in the Fourier domain where the time domain convolution corresponds to the sum of 1) the spectrum of a signal from normal operation) and 2) of fault-specific components representing the specific fault characteristics.
+\textbf{The underlying hypothesis: } The proposed approach is based on the hypothesis that the Fourier spectrum of fault data can be expressed as the sum of 1) domain-specific components (the spectrum of a signal from normal operation) and 2) of fault-specific components representing the specific fault characteristics.
 Further, we assume that the latter (spectrum of a signal representing the specific faulty condition) corresponds to a general domain-independent fault signature that is adjusted to new domains simply by linear scaling.
-In other words, this hypothesis allows us to express Fourier coefficients \cite{cooley1965algorithm} of the fault data of a certain class $c$ from a specific domain $\mathbb{S}$ ($x_{fault,\mathbb{S}}^{c,FFT}$) as a sum of (1) the fault class specific characteristics that are domain independent $x_{fault}^{c, FFT}$ and (2) domain-specific characteristics that are represented by the healthy class data of that domain $x_{\mathbb{S}}^{FFT}$ - see \eqref{eq:source}.
+In other words, this hypothesis allows us to express Fourier coefficients \cite{cooley1965algorithm} of the fault data of a certain class $c$ from a specific domain $\mathbb{X}$ ($x_{fault,\mathbb{X}}^{c,FFT}$) as a sum of (1) domain-specific characteristics that are represented by the healthy class data of that domain $x_{\mathbb{S}}^{FFT}$ and (2) the fault class specific characteristics that are domain-independent $x_{fault}^{c, FFT}$ and scaled by a factor $w$- see \eqref{eq:source}.

 The linear scaling with $w$ is performed to account for the fact that the fault signature is affected by operational changes and, therefore, we alleviate the strong assumption that the fault-specific variations of real fault data are independent from operating conditions.
 Between a source domain $\mathbb{S}$ and target domain $\mathbb{T}$, the weight factor $w$ is defined as in \eqref{eq:factor}.